chemerisuk/better-ajaxify/README.md

 ## Frontend setup

-### Determine strategy for browser history
+#### Determine strategy for browser history
-There are 2 main strategies that allows you to work with browser history (so back/forward buttons will work properly): using [HTML5 History API](https://developer.mozilla.org/en/docs/DOM/Manipulating_the_browser_history) or via __hashchange__ event.
+There are two main strategies that allows you to work with browser history (so back/forward buttons will work properly): using [HTML5 History API](https://developer.mozilla.org/en/docs/DOM/Manipulating_the_browser_history) or via __hashchange__ event.
 Each has it's own advantages and disadvantages.

-HTML5 History API:
+__HTML5 History API__:
 + performance: initial page load always takes a single request
 + clear and SEO-friendly address bar urls
 + you can use archors on your page as in regular case